-Growing Lovage herb is easy and you can grow a Lovage plant in a container herb garden or in the ground.
-Lean how to grow this interesting tasting herb.
+Growing Lovage herb is easy and you can grow a Lovage plant in a container or in the ground.
+Learn how to grow this interesting tasting herb.

 Lovage is a perennial herb and can grow for many years in a garden.
 It prefers a richer soil than most other herbs and can be added to a herbaceous border.

 Lovage will grow up 5 ft high and gets very bushy.
 It produces a greenish yellow flower during the summer.

 The flavour of Lovage leaves is very strong and dominating.
 You need very little of it and one plant is definitely enough for a family...and maybe the neighbours.

 You can use it for soups, salads and stews either cooked or raw.